JodieHillKitcherside/ci-project01-bcfcls/README.md

 - Red colour chosen throughout html header, headings and borders to match the colours of the team home colours.
 Red has also been used to aplly a sport style bold alert, and to draw attention for the user.
 - Complimentary tones of grey and lighter red/ pink been identified to add texture to the design yet not loose focus from the red and white theme.
 - In order to reduce the white background, more borders could be considered or images added.
+- The header has been centralised and is larger in order to be stand out on any device.
+Could have applied a reduced header bar, however in order to be stand out and look different to the Bristol City FC main football club, a larger header has been chosen in order not to confuse the user.

 ### Validator Testing